MicrosoftDocs/office-developer-client-docs/docs/access/reserved-words-access-custom-web-app.md

 |FETCH  <br/> |PROCEDURE  <br/> |YesNo  <br/> |
 |FILE  <br/> |PUBLIC  <br/> ||

+## ODBC reserved keywords

 Additionally, the ISO standard defines a list of reserved keywords.
 Avoid using ISO reserved keywords for object names and identifiers.
 The ODBC reserved keyword list, shown in the following table, is the same as the ISO reserved keyword list.

-## ODBC Reserved Keywords

 The following words are reserved for use in ODBC function calls.
 These words do not constrain the minimum SQL grammar; however, to ensure compatibility with drivers that support the core SQL grammar, applications should avoid using these keywords.